micro-lc/micro-lc/packages/documentation/docs/guides/applications/parcels.md

 }
 ```

-* `name` is the application unique identifier as per micro-lc configuration at "applications".
+* `name` is the application unique identifier as per <micro-lc></micro-lc> configuration at "applications".
-* `container` is the application mount point which is provided by micro-lc configuration at "settings.mountPointSelector".
+* `container` is the application mount point which is provided by <micro-lc></micro-lc> configuration at "settings.mountPointSelector".
 * `entry` is the application assets object.
-* `props` is an object including application custom properties and micro-lc injected properties.
+* `props` is an object including application custom properties and <micro-lc></micro-lc> injected properties.
 See
 [dedicated section](#properties) for a detailed description.

 ### Bootstrap